parasnaren/Inconsistency-detection-in-Medical-Annotations/README.md

 ## Creation of Embeddings

-An Ubunutu server was used on Google Cloud Platform to train the embeddings, taking approximately 6 hours to developed the final embeddings.
+An Ubuntu 16 server was used on Google Cloud Platform to train the embeddings, taking approximately 6 hours to developed the final embeddings.

 ## Phrasing of text